Infused Coconut and Olive Oil (and more)

 Coconut oil is a good oil and contains approx. 50% lauric acid so it’s heart healthy.
 It tastes good, has a high heating point, and doesn’t go rancid quickly.
 Use organic coconut oil (it’s worth the extra price).

 Coarsely crumble the decarboxylated cannabis.
-Fill a Mason jar half full with the cannabis and the oil of your choice.
+Fill a Mason jar half full with the cannabis and enough oil to cover it plus an inch more.
 Put the lid on the jar and place it in a pan of water, making a water bath.
 Heat the water to just below boiling for 1 hour.
-This prevents the oil from overheating.
+Turn off the burner and allow it to cool slowly.

 Strain the oil to remove the plant material.
 Be sure to press all of the oil out of the cannabis.
 A quick way to strain it is to use a french press coffee maker.
 Or you can use cheesecloth or a jelly bag if you’re so inclined.